 Deleting memorials without warning!

-There have been a number of complaints where people’s hard work of research and uploading have been deleted from the site.
+There have been several complaints where people’s hard work of research and uploading have been deleted from the site.

-If there are duplicated content then they will be removed.
+If there is duplicated content then it will be removed.
 However, it seems that there is some rivalry between people who challenge themselves to photograph every single memorial in a cemetery.

 This practice is not very healthy and should not be encouraged within the hobby of genealogy.